openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 ```bash
    git clone [URL]
 ```
-5. Press Enter, and Git will clone the repository to your local machine.
+1. Press Enter, and Git will clone the repository to your local machine.

 We will now discuss the last step before we are all set to begin cobolcheck.

-## Part Tree
-Now that we have our repository set up both on GitHub and locally, let's talk about an important feature of GitHub that we'll be using in our automation: GitHub Secrets.

-### What are GitHub Secrets?
+### GitHub Secrets:

 GitHub Secrets are a way to store sensitive information in your GitHub repository.
 These could be things like API keys, passwords, or in our case, mainframe credentials.
 The key feature of GitHub Secrets is that they're encrypted and only exposed to selected GitHub Actions during runtime.

-### Why do we use GitHub Secrets?
+Why do we use GitHub Secrets?

 1. Security: We never want to hardcode sensitive information directly into our scripts or workflows.
 That would be like leaving your house key under the doormat - anyone who can see your code would have access to your sensitive data.
 2. Flexibility: By using secrets, we can easily update our credentials without changing our code.